Critical Gaussian multiplicative chaos: Convergence of the derivative martingale: Auxiliary results

 \end{proposition}

-{\it Proof.} We consider $\overline{X}_n$ with covariance given by (\ref{kernelexpl}) for $u=\ln 2$; by a slight abuse of notation, we consider that $\overline{X}_n$ is defined on the unit cube by the natural embedding.
+\begin{pf} We consider $\widebar{X}_n$ with covariance given by (\ref {kernelexpl}) for $u=\ln2$; by a slight abuse of notation, we consider that $\widebar{X}_n$ is defined on the unit cube by the natural embedding.

 The family $(M^\gamma_t)$ is a positive martingale.
-Therefore it converges almost surely.
+Therefore, it converges almost surely.
 We just have to prove that the limit is zero.
-We will apply Kahane's concentration inequalities (Lemma \ref{lem:cvx}).
+We will apply Kahane's concentration inequalities (Lemma \ref {lemcvx}).
 Let us denote by $Z$ a standard Gaussian random variable independent of the process $(X_t(x))_{t,x}$.
-From \eqref{comp:casc}, the covariance kernel of the centered Gaussian process $\overline{X}_n$ is less than that of the Gaussian process $\sqrt{C}Z+X_{n\ln 2}$.
-By applying Lemma \ref{lem:cvx} to some bounded concave function $F:\R_+\to\R$ and $n\in\N$, we obtain (we stick to the notations introduced just above)
+From~(\ref{compcasc}), the covariance kernel of the centered Gaussian process $\widebar{X}_n$ is less than that of the Gaussian process $\sqrt{C}Z+X_{n\ln2}$.
+By applying Lemma~\ref{lemcvx} to some bounded concave function $F\dvtx \mathbb{R}_+\to \mathbb{R}$ and $n\in\mathbb{N}$, we obtain (we stick to the notations introduced just above)

 Now we further assume that $F$ is increasing.
-Because of the dominated convergence theorem, the right-hand side goes to $F(0)$ as $n\to \infty$.
+Because of the dominated convergence theorem, the right-hand side goes to $F(0)$ as $n\to\infty $.
 So does the left-hand side.
-This shows that $M^{\sqrt{2d}}_{n\ln 2}([0,1]^d)$ goes to $0$ in probability as $n\to \infty$.
-Since we already know that the martingale $M^{\sqrt{2d}}_{t}([0,1]^d)$ converges almost surely as $t\to \infty$, this completes the proof of the first statement.
+This shows that $M^{\sqrt{2d}}_{n\ln 2}([0,1]^d)$ goes to $0$ in probability as $n\to\infty$.
+Since we already know that the martingale $M^{\sqrt{2d}}_{t}([0,1]^d)$ converges almost surely as $t\to\infty$, this completes the proof of the first statement.

-For the second statement, we fix $a \in [0,\frac{1}{2}[$ and we consider the case $d=1$ and $k(x)=(1-|x|)_{+}$ for simplicity (this is no restriction since every $C^1$ kernel $k$ with $k(0)=1$ is greater or equal to some $(1-\frac{|x|}{L})_{+}$ for $L>0$.)
-In this case, one can represent the variables $X_s(x)$ as integrals of truncated cones with respect to a Gaussian measure (see subsection \ref{cone} below for a quick reminder or \cite{Bar,bacry} for details).
-The cone representation ensures that we have the following decomposition (see subsection \ref{cone}):
+For the second statement, we fix $a \in[0,\frac{1}{2}[$ and we consider the case $d=1$ with $k(x)=(1-|x|)_{+}$ for simplicity\vadjust{\goodbreak} (this is no restriction since every $C^1$ kernel $k$ with $k(0)=1$ is greater or equal to some $(1-\frac{|x|}{L})_{+}$ for $L>0$).
+In this case, one can represent the variables $X_s(x)$ as integrals of truncated cones with respect to a Gaussian measure; see Section~\ref{cone} below for a quick reminder or \cite{Bar,bacry} for details.
+Note that a similar cone construction can be performed in $\mathbb{R}^d \times\mathbb {R}_+$, and hence the proof can be generalized to all dimensions.
+The cone representation ensures that we have the following decomposition (see Section~\ref{cone}):

 \begin{lemma} We fix $n$ and cut $[0,1]$ into $2^n$ intervals.
-We have the following decomposition for $X_{s \ln 2}(x)$ for all $s \in [n,n+1]$ and $x \in I_{i,n}:=[\frac{i}{2^n},\frac{i+1}{2^n}[$:
+We have the following decomposition for $X_{s \ln2}(x)$ for all $s \in[n,n+1]$ and $x \in I_{i,n}:=[\frac{i}{2^n},\frac{i+1}{2^n}[$:

-with the following properties: \begin{itemize} \item There exists a constant $C>0$ (independent of $n$) such that:
+with the following properties: \begin{itemize} \item There exists a constant $C>0$ (independent of $n$) such that